Privacy Policy

 Ministry Data

-Information you input into the platform, including:
+Information Members input into the platform, including:

 - Donor information and giving history